nmarsceau/scdtsea.org/news/2015_07_04__funny_seat_belt_sayings.md

 > You may think seat belts are uncomfortable, but have you ever tried a stretcher?

 > Wear your seat belt.
-It’s much more comfortable than wearing a caste or bandages.
+It's much more comfortable than wearing a caste or bandages.

-> Don’t leave safety to mere chance.
-That’s why belts are sold with pants.
+> Don't leave safety to mere chance.
+That's why belts are sold with pants.
-> > &mdash;Burma-Shave roadside message.
+> <span class="indent">&ndash; <cite>Burma-Shave roadside message.</cite></span>

 > A friend is like a seat-belt, you may not always need them, but they will be there just in case.